eriktuantran/leetcode/README.md

 # Acknowledgement and further details

 This repository is based on the works of Gunnar in [this](https://github.com/grvlbit/travis-gtest-cmake-example) repository.
 He spent a lot of time figuring out all the details for cmake and gtest.
 Please refer to his repository README for more detail on his approach.

+Some of the solutions are inspired from 🚀 [NeetCode.io](https://neetcode.io) @ https://github.com/neetcode-gh/leetcode